10 Best Construction Estimating Software in 2026 (Real Pricing Inside)

 - Long onboarding process

-Best For: Residential builders and remodelers in the $5M+ revenue range who want a well-known platform and don’t mind the price tag.
+Best For: Residential builders and remodelers in the $5M+ revenue range who want a well-known platform and do not mind the price tag.
+We also have a full list of Buildertrend alternatives if the price is too steep.

 Reviews: G2: 4.2/5 | Capterra: 4.5/5

-Overview: Sage Estimating (formerly Sage Timberline Estimating) is an enterprise-grade estimating solution that’s been around for decades.
-It’s the heavy hitter for large commercial and civil contractors who need deep cost database management and multi-division estimating.
+Overview: Sage Estimating (formerly Sage Timberline Estimating) is an enterprise-grade estimating solution that has been around for decades.
+It is the heavy hitter for large commercial and civil contractors who need deep cost database management and multi-division estimating.
 This is not a tool for a 10-person framing crew.

 Key Estimating Features: